I went to Laos Read more [...]

 Plantain Squirrel: Common around the lodge and along the track.

-Low’s Squirrel: We saw at least one of these drab squirrels.
+Robinson’s Squirrel: A recent split from Low’s Squirrel, we saw at least one of these drab squirrels.

 Slender Squirrel: We initially mistook this small squirrel for the Black-eared Pygmy Squirrel.
 Seen just once along the jeep track and apparently fairly uncommon as Hari was not very familiar with the species.